-Citrus fruits (oranges, lemons, grapefruit, tangerines, etc.) are high in vitamin C. Vitamin C fights infection and shortens the duration of symptoms.
+- Citrus Fruits – (oranges, lemons, grapefruit, tangerines, etc.) are high in vitamin C. Vitamin C fights infection and shortens the duration of symptoms.
 Equally as important are the benefits of citrus fruits for the liver, your main detox organ.
 When your body is burdened by toxins, your susceptibility to infections increases.
 By supporting your liver, you are also supporting your immune system.

-Cucumbers have a natural cooling effect on the body.
+- Cucumbers – Cucs have a natural cooling effect on the body.
 If you have a fever, eating cucumbers can help you feel more cool while your body fights the infection.
 Fevers are actually a good sign that your immune system is functioning.
 When your body temperature increases in the presence of an infection, it becomes inhospitable to invaders like bacteria and viruses.

-While cucumbers have a natural cooling effect, ginger has a natural warming effect on the body.
+- Ginger – While cucumbers have a natural cooling effect, ginger has a natural warming effect on the body.
 Dealing with an infection can cause your body to go through bouts of shivering and cold.
 Sipping on some warm ginger tea can help balance out your body temperate.
 Ginger is also excellent for your digestion and can reduce inflammation, which is immune-suppressive.

-It’s important to consume adequate protein when you’re sick because antibodies are made from protein.
+- Chicken, fish and bone broth – It’s important to consume adequate protein when you’re sick because antibodies are made from protein.
 That said, you don’t want to spend a lot of energy on digestion when you’re sick, and protein can be more difficult to digest.
 It’s best to consume proteins that are easy to digest, like chicken, fish and bone broth.
 Bone broth contains protein and minerals that enhance healing.

-Regarding your immune system, sometimes it’s more important to know what not to eat.
+Sometimes it’s more important to know what not to eat.
 The two most important foods to avoid for a strong immune system are sugar and anything to which you are allergic.

 Sugar is highly inflammatory and immuno-suppressive.
 Instead, try stevia, xylitol and fresh fruit to satisfy your sweet tooth.